 Regarding entry into the property, a landlord can enter a rental unit and do a maintenance inspection provided that the landlord provides the tenant with 24 hour written notice, specifying the date and time of entry between 8am and 8pm, as well as the reason for entry, the day of entry and the time of entry.
 The time of entry must be between 8:00 a.m. and 8:00 p.m.
-It is advisable to specify that the inspection will be done by a pest control agent, along with you or your designated agent if you are out of town.
-The notice can be put directly on or under the door of the unit.
+It is advisable to specify that the inspection will be done by a pest control company, along with you or your designated agent if you are out of town.

 My tenant contacted me to report a bed bug issue in the rental unit.
 Is it my responsibility as the landlord to pay for the cost of calling a pest control company to deal with the issue?
 Am I able to ask the tenant to dispose of their infested belongings?

-This link from our website explains the landlord’s obligations treating the property, paying for the treatments, etc.: https://landlordselfhelp.com/blog/tenants-not-responsible-treatment-bed-bugs/
+This link from our website explains the landlord’s obligations in treating the property, paying for the treatments, etc.: https://landlordselfhelp.com/blog/tenants-not-responsible-treatment-bed-bugs/

 It is the responsibility of the landlord to ensure the property is pest and vermin-free.
 This means that you are expected to do and pay for a thorough pest eradication, and this is best done by professionals.
 It is not relevant to the Board how the bugs get into the building, the landlord is responsible for the maintenance of the building including pest control.

 We’ve had several tenants call to request we send pest control to eliminate bed bugs or fleas.
 I do not consider that this is a maintenance issue as it is usually a result of the hygiene of the tenants or because they have untreated pets.